-As France deals with the aftermath of another terror attack in Paris during which one passerby was killed, the country is opening a newly renovated prison wing to assess radicalized inmates, as part of a deradicalization strategy recently put forward by the government.
+France is dealing with the aftermath of another terror attack, this time at a Christmas market in Strasbourg.
+Just after a previous attack in Paris in May, in which one passerby was killed, the country opened a newly renovated prison wing to assess radicalized inmates, as part of a deradicalization strategy put forward by the government.

 The 60-point strategy is supposed to help detect radicalized people in companies, administration, schools or sports clubs.
 Radical messages are to be withdrawn from the internet more quickly and social media is to be used more effectively to show how to resist radical preaching.